-Application for renewal of registration certificates
+Application for renewal of registration certificates by inactive registered persons 40

-615. (1) A person may not later than 30 calendar days before a registration certificate lapses, read with section 909, apply for the renewal of the certificate.
-(2) 6
+615. (1) A person referred to in section 614(2) may not later than 30 calendar days before a registration certificate expires in terms of that subsection, read with section 909, apply for the renewal of the certificate.